GadgetRenu

 • Lithium in the battery

-• Lead, mercury, and cadmium in small quantities in certain components
+• Lead, mercury, and cadmium in trace amounts in certain components

-When phones end up in landfills, the hazardous materials can leach into soil and groundwater.
-When they're incinerated, toxic fumes are released into the air.
-And when they're illegally exported to developing countries for "recycling," the process often involves open burning and acid baths that poison workers and communities.
+When phones end up in landfills, hazardous materials can leach into soil and groundwater.
+When they are incinerated, toxic substances are released.
+And when they are exported to countries without environmental controls, processing often involves open burning and acid baths that harm workers and surrounding communities.

 R2 certification includes specific requirements for environmental management:

-• Focus on reuse: R2 prioritizes the reuse hierarchy — repair and resell first, then disassemble and recycle, and only destroy as a last resort.
-This minimizes waste and maximizes the useful life of every device.
+• Reuse hierarchy: R2 prioritizes repair and resale first, then recycling, and destruction as a last resort.
+This minimizes waste and extends the useful life of every device.

 How to Verify a Company's R2 Certification

-Anyone can claim to be "certified" or "eco-friendly" on their website.
-Here's how to verify that a company actually holds a valid R2 certification.
+Anyone can claim to be "certified" or "eco-friendly" on a website.
+Here is how to verify that a facility actually holds a valid R2 certification.

-A legitimately R2-certified company will have a certificate issued by an accredited certification body (like NSF International, ANAB, or Perry Johnson Registrars).
+A legitimately R2-certified facility will have a certificate issued by an accredited certification body.
+Examples of accredited R2 certification bodies include NSF International, ANAB-accredited bodies, and Perry Johnson Registrars.
 The certificate should include:

 • The certification standard (R2:2013 or R2v3)